-- Yes, I felt really terrible. (conflict is de-escalating)
+Partner 1: Yes, I felt really terrible. (de-escalation)

-- Oh, you were thinking about the meeting! (paraphrasing) I totally forgot about that.
-I know it’s a big deal, but I wonder if we can find a way to connect when you get home, because I miss you. (invitation for intimacy)
+Partner 1: Oh, you were thinking about the meeting! (paraphrasing) I totally forgot about that.
+I know it’s a big deal, but I wonder if we can find a way to connect when you get home because I miss you. (invitation for intimacy)

-When we speak from the heart, understanding can begin, and that fosters connection.
 The truth is, we all want to be loved, appreciated, and valued in our relationships.
-However, this isn’t easy.
+However, this isn’t always easy.
 After all, a good relationship takes work, but the rewards are tremendous: emotional balance, physical well-being, and the knowledge that we truly matter.

 By learning proper communication tips, and learning to listen to your partner actively, you show them that you value their feelings and needs, you appreciate their place in your life, and above all, that you love them with all your heart.